THE MALL AT GREECE RIDGE (CENTER)

 A renovation of the northeast corner commenced in April 2012.
 The Bon Ton, which had closed in March, was demolished.
 It was replaced by a 15 million dollar, open-air lifestyle component, known as the State Street Wing.
 This housed seven tenants, with five dedicated to food service and two being apparel retailers.

 Bar Louie became the first State Street Wing business to open, on October 30, 2013.
 It was followed by Red Robin Gourmet Burgers, Moe's Southwest Grill, Hooplah Frozen Yogurt, LOFT and Chico's.
-The final business, Benucci's Italian Restaurant, made its debut in early 2014.
+The final business, Benucci's Italian Restaurant, debuted in early 2014.
+With this renovation, the gross leasable area of THE MALL AT GREECE RIDGE was reduced to 1,537,000 square feet.

 Sources: